Key: 1=Archbishop’s Apartments; 2=Great Hall; 3=Western Lodgings; 4= Eastern Court; 5=Paddock

 The Palace is included on Historic England’s Heritage At Risk Register.
 The former Great Hall and Western Range are designated Priority A (at immediate risk of further rapid deterioration or loss of fabric with no solution agreed) while the listed farmhouse is at Priority C (subject to slow decay with no solution agreed).

-Another building preservation charity, the Spitalfields Trust, owns and has developed part of the southern lodging range, and has an option to purchase the remainder of the Palace complex.
+Another building preservation charity, the Spitalfields Historic Buildings Trust, has already acquired and developed a cottage and ruinous Gatehouse in the former Southern Lodging Range and has an option in place with the current owner to purchase the remainder of the Palace complex.

-Our vision for giving the Palace a sustainable future by making it a self-sustaining centre for education, culture, leisure and enterprise, with open access, differs from theirs.
+Our vision of giving the Palace’s restored former Great Hall a sustainable future by making it a self-sustaining centre for education, culture, leisure and recreation differs from theirs in that we believe such an important complex of buildings should offer at least some open access to the public.

-For further information on how our two approaches differ and the nature of our relationship with Spitalfields Trust please see Q&A in this section of the website.
+For further information concerning how our two approaches differ and the nature of our relationship with Spitalfields Trust please see Q&A in this section of the website.